maarten-pennings/P2000/readme.md

 The great thing is that this is actually a _serial_ port.
-To connect it to a PC, you need an old style D25 connector/converter, and a cable to convert from Serial to USB.
+To connect it to a PC, you need an old style D25 connector/converter, and a cable to convert from serial to USB.
 I used a [US232R-500-BULK](https://nl.mouser.com/ProductDetail/FTDI/US232R-500-BULK).

 In the PC start a terminal, e.g. [ninjaterm](https://ninjaterm-app.mbedded.ninja/),